 On this page

-You determine the number of emergency response officers based on the details in the risk inventory and evaluation (RI&E).
-The number of employees and the average number of visitors are especially important factors in this regard.
+If you decide to employ emergency response officers, you determine how many you need on the details in the risk inventory and evaluation (RI&E).
+The number of employees and the average number of visitors are especially important factors.
 You must ensure that there are always sufficient emergency service workers available.

 Emergency response plan and evacuation plan

-You must draw up an emergency response plan (company emergency plan) which contains precise details about the emergency response to be provided.
-The mandatory evacuation plan can be part of the emergency response plan.
+You must draw up an emergency response plan (company emergency plan) which details precisely how to act when there is an emergency.
+You must also have an evacuation plan, which can be part of the emergency response plan.

 Company emergency response on construction sites

-On construction sites (including temporary sites), contractors and subcontractors must jointly provide the emergency response team.
-Joint agreements relating to field of health and safety must be laid down in writing in the Health and Safety Plan.
-The head of the emergency response team is responsible for the presence and completeness of an emergency response plan.
+On construction sites (including temporary sites), contractors and subcontractors must jointly provide the emergency response measures.
+Joint agreements relating to field of health and safety must be stated in the Health and Safety Plan.
+It is the responsibility of the person in charge of emergency response to make sure there is a sound emergency response plan.
 This plan must be in line with the Health and Safety Plan.

-Please note: The definition of a construction site also includes a case where, for example, two or three of your employees are working at a private individual’s premises.
-A Health and Safety Plan is not mandatory in such a case.
+Please note: If two or three of your employees are working at a private individual’s premises, this is also considered a construction site, but a Health and Safety Plan is not required in this situation.